-For further example areas, applicants are strongly encouraged to visit the Ian Ramsey Centre's <www.cee.ianramseycentre.info>.
+For further example areas, applicants are strongly encouraged to visit the Ian Ramsey Centre's website.
 Proposals with an interdisciplinary component are especially encouraged.
-Favourable consideration will be given to clear, focused research topics and questions, with the potential for broader implications.
+Favourable consideration will be given to clear, focused research questions, with the potential for broader implications.